Event Recap: Farm to Pasta

 The Journey to Pasta

 So that brings us back to pasta.
-In the early days of selling at farmers’ markets, Danny got many requests for semolina flour - a traditional Italian style flour used for pasta that is usually made with durum wheat.
+In the early days of selling at farmers’ markets, Danny got many requests for semolina flour - a traditional Italian style flour made of hard durum wheat that is typically used for pasta.
 “That kind of hard wheat just doesn’t grow very well here in the South,” said Danny, “so it wasn’t something we could offer, but I hated saying no to people.”

 But then, on a trip to Italy, he got the chance to learn pasta-making with an Italian nonna, and was surprised to see that the flour she used resembled the soft wheat flours that Red Tail Grains was producing back home.
 “It’s interesting that what we as Americans think of as “traditional Italian” ends up being different from the reality.
 Italy is very regionally specific, and it turns out that pasta is made with all different kinds of flours in different parts of the country.”